I-League clubs stick to their demand for AFC Champions League spot, agree to two-league system for three years | Goal.com

 I-League clubs stick to their demand for ACL spot, agree to two-league system for three years

-The union of I-League clubs have stated their desire to have the AFC Champions League spot reserved for the winner of I-League rather than Indian Super League (ISL).
+The union of I-League clubs has stated its desire to continue with the existing arrangement of awarding the AFC Champions League spot to the winner of I-League.

 After a long-awaited meeting with the All Indian Football Federation (AIFF) president Praful Patel in New Delhi on Wednesday, the clubs released a statement thanking the president for listening to their grievances and addressing many issues.